Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

     - Python
 ---

-While playing with threads, I encountered a weird behavior that gave me some hard time to debug and understand.
+While working on a piece of code using thread, I struggled against a very nasty but fun bug that leads me to better understand some internals of python.

 # The nasty bug

-I've add a very nice piece of code that launch a thread, retrieve some json and store it for later use.
-The code was something like that:
+I had a very nice piece of code that launch a thread, retrieve some json and store it for later use.
+The code was something like that (simplified for the example):

 ```python
 from threading import Thread, Event